MalihaTarafdar/Minesweeper/README.md

 * Intermediate = 16x16, 40 mines
 * Expert = 16x30, 99 mines

-_Note_: The first revealed square will be completely empty.
+_Note_: The first revealed square will always be completely empty (no mine or number).

 ---

 ## Theme